internetarchive/fatcat/guide/src/editing_quickstart.md

 page (your username, then "Edit History").
 The editgroup page shows all the entities created, updated, or deleted, and allows you to make tweaks (re-edit) or remove changes.
-If the release/container update you made was bogus (just as a learning exercize), you could remove it here.
+If the release/container update you made was bogus (just as a learning exercise), you could remove it here.
 It's a good practice to group related edits into the same editgroup, but only up to 50 or so edits at a time (more than that becomes difficult hard to review).